BIOGEOCHEMICAL CYCLES

 Phosphorus is stored in rocks as phosphates.
 Weathering releases phosphates into soil and water.
 Plants absorb them, animals consume them, and decomposers return phosphorus to the soil.
 Some phosphorus flows into oceans and becomes locked in sediments.
 Geological uplift exposes these rocks again.

-Human impacts: Fertilizer runoff and deforestation increase phosphate pollution and cause eutrophication.
+Human Impacts: Fertilizer runoff and deforestation increase phosphate pollution and cause eutrophication.

 Sulphur is found in rocks, ocean sediments and fossil fuels.
 Natural sources include volcanic eruptions, sea spray, decomposition and bacterial activity.
 Human activities release sulphur dioxide (SO₂) and hydrogen sulphide (H₂S).